-Thus, in 2004 Mariam left her full-time job (which was out of her field) to set up an organization to help young Muslim graduates facing discrimination.
+Thus, in 2004 Mariam left her full-time job in banking to set up an organisation to help young Muslim graduates facing discrimination due to their religious beliefs.
 As she explains: “I witnessed young Muslim graduates languishing in disappointment, unable to find jobs that matched their qualifications due to discrimination.
 Their experiences were very similar to mine.
 I wanted to help them.
 I set up Kapamagogopa Inc. (KI) with another colleague of mine.”